 BUILDING OFFERING

 ⊠ BHS

 ⊠ MCHS

 ⊠ RHS

-□ SHCC
+□SHCC

 Honors Geometry further develops students' understanding of Geometry concepts using a more rigorous approach than the regular Geometry course.
 Honors Geometry begins with the study of points, lines and planes.
-It extends into conditional and biconditional statements, formulas, segments, graphing, equations of lines, angles, perpendiculars, parallels, triangles, polygons, similarity, congruence, radicals, trigonometry and circles.
+It extends into formulas, segments, graphing, equations of lines, angles, perpendiculars, parallels, triangles, polygons, similarity, congruence, radicals, trigonometry and circles.
 Also included are numerous definitions, postulates, theorems and properties, as well as their applications to writing formal and informal proofs.